CLC3-GitFlow/CLC3-GitFlow/README.md

 - Markdown

 ### Summary of research
+We discovered that Github Actions can be very vercitile and be applied to many different fields.
+An example for software engineering in our project would be the code validation with sonar cube.
+An example for a use of Data Sience is to version your data like described in use case 5.
+But during our research we hat also a glimbse at many other possibilities where Github actions are already used.

-writing actions yourself is not that complicated. easy to use.
-Exchanging data between workflows is not possible (has to be saved in repository for use in other workflow).
-When automatically merging branches -> be careful.
-Sometimes not the behaviour you would expect.
+Also we found that writing actions yourself is not that complicated and easy to use.
+It's especially impressive how much can be achived with very a rather small yaml snippet.
+But we also expirienced that exchanging data between workflows is not possible since the data has to be saved in repository before another workflow can use it.
+Also you have to be very careful with automatically merging branches because it can have sometimes some unexpected behaviour.

 ### Tutorial (step-by-step instructions & reproducibility)
 Please have a look at each Usecase: [Usecase1](Usecases/Usecase1.md) | [Usecase2](Usecases/Usecase2.md) | [Usecase3](Usecases/Usecase3.md) | [Usecase4](Usecases/Usecase4.md) | [Usecase5](Usecases/Usecase5.md) | [Usecase6](Usecases/Usecase6.md)